signalapp/signal-webrtc-ios/BUILDING.md

 This section is only required if you want to use a newer version. based on: https://www.chromium.org/developers/how-tos/get-the-code/working-with-release-branches

+    # This process dirties the working directory.
+Start from a pristine
+    # clean webrtc dir.
+    ../../bin/clean_webrtc.py

     # Make sure you are in 'signal-webrtc-ios/webrtc/src'.
     #
     # The first time your run this might take a while because it fetches